5X AOV | 2X Conversions | $30M+ Additional Revenue

 For Advanced Tracking and Deep Insights: If you need more granular control over your data, want to track multi-channel campaigns, or require advanced customization, Google Analytics is the better option.
 It’s ideal for larger stores or businesses that want to understand their customers' behavior across different touchpoints and marketing efforts.

-While Shopify Analytics and Google Analytics provide valuable insights into your store’s performance, Skai Lama’s suite of apps offers additional tools that can help you take action based on that data to drive better sales, improve customer experience, and streamline your store’s operations.
+While Shopify Analytics and Google Analytics provide valuable insights into your store’s performance, our Shopify apps offers additional tools that can help you take action based on that data to drive better sales, improve customer experience, and streamline your store’s operations.

 Kite allows you to create personalized gift and discount offers for your customers, increasing sales and customer loyalty.
 By using insights from Shopify Analytics or Google Analytics, you can tailor these offers to specific customer segments, improving conversion rates and average order value (AOV).
 Kite’s data-driven approach helps you design the perfect promotions based on customer behavior and preferences.